Lee Hall station: Stationmaster's quarters

 Lee Hall is unique among railway stations in that the second story of its main body was where the stationmaster would live, along with his family if he had one; stationmasters were often bachelors.
 It housed a parlor, kitchen, and bedroom.
 These rooms have been recreated as so to give an idea of what these rooms might have looked like during the interwar period, along with interpretive signs attached to plastic barriers giving context as to what the rooms were and how they were used.
 Inside is period furniture, cookware, toys, décor, clothes, and other objects, along with C&O memorabilia, which is also of the time.
 The only pieces original to the station are the porcelain sink and water heater.

 This space is often fitted out to house other temporary and smaller exhibits.

 Simulator

 The Lee Hall Depot owns a wooden "replica" of a C&O diesel locomotive cab that is used to simulate driving a modern-day locomotive.
 It uses a locomotive control stand taken from an actual engine, with the switches and levers connected to a computer system attached to the back of the simulator.
 The brake valves were donated by Multi-Service Supply Inc. of Pennsylvania.
 A TV screen stands in as the front window and plays footage of a train journey from Williamsburg to Newport News.
 This simulator was built by museum volunteers.

 Chessie’s Place

-“Chessie’s Place” is the children's area of the museum, focusing on Chessie, the mascot of the Chesapeake & Ohio Railroad.
+“Chessie’s Place” is the children's area of the museum, focusing on Chessie, the mascot of the Chesapeake and Ohio Railway.
 It contains toy and model trains, informational signs and pamphlets, a wooden toy train table, musical instruments, story books, arts and crafts, and other activities.